DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/InstallingDiracServer.rst

       WebApp = yes
       #
       #  The following options defined the MySQL DB connectivity
-      #
-      # The following option define if you want or not install the mysql that comes with DIRAC on the machine
-      # InstallMySQL = True
       Database
       {
         #  User name used to connect the DB server